silnrsi/font-harmattan/dev-short/README.txt

        2) run glyphstring with -e 0               results/kernStrings-e0.txt
        3) run glyphstring with -e 1               results/kernStrings-e1.txt
        4) run glyphstring with -e 2               results/kernStrings-e2.txt
-       5) run glyphstrings with .fea output       results/kern.fea
+       5) run glyphstrings with .fea output       results/caKern.fea
+       6) copy the fea file over to source/opentype so project compiles

 The stdout messages from step 5:
     Input rules: 32 flattened to 32 rules